vinhowe/cs224-labs/linux-systems.md

 ---

- * VPN - Virtual Private Network, allows us to connect to a private network remotely, and do things we can only do from within that network, like `ssh` into the lab machines
+ * VPN - Virtual Private Network, allows us to connect to a private network remotely, and do things are only possible, or preferred to occur, from within that network, like `ssh` into the lab machines
  * `ssh` (secure shell), this allows us to remotely connect to another machine and use its terminal.
  * `pwd` (print working directory) this shows us what the current directory of the terminal is.
  * `ls` (list) this list the contents of the current directory